dantewarhola/ShadowMsg/README.md

 ### Room Lock

 The room creator can lock the room at any time using the 🔓 button in the nav bar.
-Once locked, no new users can join even if they have the password — they see a yellow warning on the join page.
+Once locked, no new users can join even if they have the password They see a yellow warning on the join page.
 The creator can unlock it at any time.
 All currently connected users stay in the room.

 > 📸 *[Screenshot: the chat navigation bar with the lock button in its locked state showing a 🔒 icon highlighted in amber/yellow, and the room name also showing a small lock icon next to it indicating the room is currently locked]*